St Mary's Collegiate Church, Haddington: Interior

 The interior of the church is notable for the extensive sexpartite vaulting.
 The pulpit and font were both designed by Glaswegian sculptor, William Birnie Rhind in 1891.
 In the north choir aisle there is an ancient sculpture of Haddington Burgh arms, discovered in the north transept, during the 1970s restoration.
 The east wall of the south transept houses a memorial to William Seton, Provost of Haddington, erected in 1682.
 In the late 1980s a new pipe organ was commissioned, and installed in 1990 on a gallery within the north transept.
 The tower of St Mary's had been silent since 1548, when the English army removed the three bells extant.
 In 1999 the church acquired a set of eight bells, cast to celebrate the coronation of George V in 1911, and originally hung as a chime in Dunecht House.
 These were installed between March and May 1999 and were dedicated by The Very Rev Dr John B. Cairns, the Moderator of the General Assembly of the Church of Scotland, on 6 June.

+Stained Glass

+The church contains a number of fine windows, other than in the restored east end, where only clear glass is found.
+The windows date from the late 19th and early 20th century and comprise: